bnguyentrd/microservice-two-shot/README.md

 Team:

-* Person 1 - Which microservice?
+* Bobby - Which microservice?
-* Person 2 - Which microservice?
+* Anthony - Which microservice?

 ## Design